-The role of business analyst in software development and the key business analysis techniques in the agile environment that allow to streamline an IT project start.
+In this post, we talk about the role of business analysts in software development and the key business analysis tools and techniques in the agile environment that can help you speed up an IT project start.

-The role of business analyst in software development is hard to overestimate.
+As you can see, BA role in software development is hard to overestimate.
 IT business analyst performs a wide range of functions.

-- analyzes business needs, processes and environment specifics,
+- analyzes business needs, processes, capabilities and opportunities,

 - collects and documents the scope and requirements for the future system,